dreamcatcher-tech/network/Inbox/2025-04-15 1123 how to store the geocoding data.md

 Could store a universal format of customer record, but this seems to complicate things.

 Store the geocoding, and any extra data, in a folder keyed by the customer ids.

+Then reassemble it when viewing it.

+Might present a fascade that composes the ideal object on the fly, out of stored pieces ?